MikEfraim/python-mongodb-cv-with-gui/python-mongodb-cv-gui/README.md

 # Python-MongoDB-CV-Application-With-Gui
-A working example Application for storing data using Python, Qt, PyMongo (more to add fix later)

 # What is this application ?
-This is a python application to load mongodb database with CV's
+This is an testing python application for storing user's CV in a list using PyQt5 graphics and storing user's info in a mongo database

 # Requirements
 * Python3.6.9